maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 Note that if there are multiple variables, e.g some algorithms take multiple parameters, then in the general case (unless you have special knowledge) you need to keep all the variables - you only drop the non-dominant terms for each variable.
 For example, f(A,B) = A^2 + A + B^2 + B is O(A^2 + B^2), but if you know that B is always smaller than A then you can simplify that to O(A^2).

-## Best case, average case, and worst case analysis
+# Best case, average case, and worst case analysis

-Observe that the runtime of an algorithm depends not only on the size of the input but also on the "content" of the input (e.g is it sorted or not).
-This is where the ideas of best case, average case, and worst case analysis come from.
+Observe that the runtime of an algorithm depends not only on the **size** of the input but also on the **content** of the input (e.g is it sorted or not).
+This is where the ideas of best case, average case, and worst case analysis come in handy.
 For example, quicksort takes O(n log n) in the best case and O(n^2) in the worst case (when the input is sorted).
 Compare with insertion sort which has best case O(n) (when the input is sorted).

 Suppose we have this function:
 ```python